 XLINK_CPU Sets the target processor.

 Use XLINK_CPU to set a default for the $-c$ option so that it does not have to be specified on the command line.

 Example

 To set the target processor to Chipname:

 set XLINK_CPU= chipname

 Related commands

-This is equivalent to the XLINK $-c$ option; see -c, page 45.
+This is equivalent to the XLINK $-c$ option; see $-c$, page 56.

 XLINK_DFLTDIR Sets a path to a default directory for object files.

 Use XLINK_DFLTDIR to specify a path for object files.
 The specified path, which should end with $\$, is prefixed to the object filename.

 Example

 To specify the path for object files as c:\iar\lib:

 set XLINK_DFLTDIR=c:\iar\lib\

 XLINK_ENVPAR Creates a default XLINK command line.

 Use $\tt XLINK_ENVPAR$ to specify XLINK commands that you want to execute each time you run XLINK.

 Example

 To create a default XLINK command line:

 set XLINK_ENVPAR=-FMOTOROLA

 Related commands

-For more information about reading linker commands from a file, see - f , page 47.
+For more information about reading linker commands from a file, see -f , page 59.

 XLINK_FORMAT Sets the output format.

-Use we have no present to get the format for linkar output.
+Use WI TAW.
+FORMUTE to get the format for linker output.
 For a list of the quailable output